remirror/remirror/docs/contributing.md

 ## Project Structure

-The number of files in the root directory is deliberately as minimal as possible.
-This is achieved by moving all configuration files to the `support/root` folder.
-Whenever you run `pnpm install` these files are symlinked to the root directory.

 - `.github` - The `GitHub` specific configuration for workflows, issue templates and pull request templates.
 - `docs` - The documentation for this project.
 This is also used by the docusaurus website.
 - `packages` - The packages provided by remirror.
 Within this folder there are top level packages like `remirror` and `jest-remirror` and also scope packages within the `@remirror/*` folder like `@remirror/core`.